-Fall takes on an exciting tenor in Boulder, as CU students return, Mother Nature dazzles us with autumn's palette, and the chefs of America's Foodiest Town find delicious inspiration in the season's bounty.
+Fall takes on an exciting tenor in Boulder, as Mother Nature dazzles us with autumn's palette and the chefs of America's Foodiest Town find delicious inspiration in the season's bounty.

-• Farm-to-Table: Oh, how Boulder’s chefs love harvest season!
+• Farm-to-Table: Oh, how Boulder’s chefs adore harvest season!
 Taste the bounty at farm-to-table restaurants all around town.
-A few ideas: Roasted beets at the GMO-free Salt.
-The signature tomato soup at The Kitchen.
+A few ideas: Roasted brussels sprouts at the superbly delicious, gorgeously decorated and GMO-free Salt.
+The lobster roll with house-made chips at The Kitchen.
 Cafe Aion’s seasonally flavored paella.
-Oak at Fourtheenth’s kale and shaved apple salad.
-Stuffed squash, root vegetable tagine or anything Chef Skokan pulls from his farm’s fields and serves at Black Cat or Bramble and Hare.
+Oak at Fourteenth's kale and shaved apple salad.
+Or the carrot risotto at Leaf.

 • Beer: Many of Boulder’s breweries introduce autumn-inspired beers this time of year.
-Take Upslope Brewing Company’s seasonal pumpkin ale — the result of a collaboration with Boulder’s own Munson Farms, which offered the brewery their organic baby bear pumpkins.
-(You can watch a charming video about the beer here.)
+Take Upslope Brewing Company’s seasonal pumpkin ale — the result of a collaboration with Boulder’s own Munson Farms.

-• Farmers’ Market: The Boulder Farmers Market runs through November 19, 2016, and is absolutely dazzling in the fall.
+• Farmers’ Market: The Boulder Farmers Market runs through the third weekend in November, and is absolutely dazzling in the fall.
 Admire baskets overflowing with apples, bundles of bright chrysanthemums, and piles of every kind of gourd you can imagine.
 And stop by the outdoor “food court” for warm tamales, steamed dumplings or stone-fired pizza.

 • Chocolate: Cooler autumn days call for rich chocolate treats, and Piece, Love and Chocolate has a lot of fun experimenting with pumpkin, nuts, cinnamon and nutmeg.
 Try their pumpkin-chocolate cheesecake, pumpkin-dipped chocolate cannoli or pumpkin-chocolate-chip fudge.